kay-han/kay-han/README.md

 ### Hi, I'm Kay 👋

-Pursuing the Data Management and Analytics Professional Certificate Program in the College of Computing of Illinois Institute of Technology (IIT). <br>
+Pursuing the Data Management and Analytics Professional Certificate Program in the College of Computing of Illinois Tech. <br>
 I'm also interested in Full Stack Web Development and Test Automation.

 <p>